how-react-works/how-react-works/build-contents/get-started/fiber/en.md

 * One unit of work

-Because of Fiber's granularity, it's possible to React:
+Because of Fiber's granularity, it enable React:
 * Pause, reuse, or even give up some work
 * Assign priorities to different types of work